 It’s high time our politicians come up with fair strategies to earn a name for themselves, without using sensationalism and mere tweeting and acknowledge the fact that the public can see through facades.

-(With inputs by Ayush Garg).
+(With inputs from Ayush Garg).